vashish1/Dev/README.md

 ### Front End:

     The Project has its templates and all the static source in the templates folder.
-    The API's have not been connected to the Frontend yet.
+    The API's has not been Integrated in the Frontend yet.

 ### Back End